julixian/MyVisualNovelTransTools/README.md

 To dump/inject BGI engine Script<br/>
 Most likely it won't work in very old BGI version<br/>
 DO NOT use it to edit config file, especially when it has messy code in the dumped txt file<br/>
+## BinzArchiveTool
+To extract/pack archives of [椿色のプリジオーネ](https://vndb.org/v9646)<br/>
 ## BndArchiveTool
 To extract/pack [魔法少女アイ](https://vndb.org/v1091) .bnd archive<br/>
 ## CadathKarArchiveTool
 To extract/pack Cadath engine KAR signature .bin Archive<br/>
+## CadathSnrCryptTool
+To (decrypt and decompress/compress and encrypt) Cadath engine .snr script files<br/>
+Each snr file has checksum for itself like Azsystem and the checksum func is difficult to recurrent(Why not just use standard crc32 or adler32 like Azsys……)<br/>
+So you need to fix game.exe to jump the check func, and [here](https://github.com/One-sixth/TsukikagerouTranslateProject/) has some fix records<br/>
 ## CaramelBox
 A series of tools to deal with Arc3 and Arc4 engine<br/>
 The repack function of Arc4Tool doesn't work on [ぴあ雀](https://vndb.org/v2398) and [EVE雀](https://vndb.org/v2320)<br/>